acierto/xld-hello-world/README.md

 The configuration how to run Gradle task, can be found in `.gradle/workflows/build.yaml`.

-If you are going to configure it on a bare metal, you have to be sure you next the things installed:
+If you are going to configure it on a bare VM, you have to be sure you have the next things installed:

 * Java 11
 * Docker